HasaniStudios/tic-tac-toe-game/README.md

     * Able to detect a draw condition.
   * Announcment
     * Can queue an announcment to clients.
+  * Parses
   * Parses Turn
     * Recieves turn from player and sends the correct update to each player.
+  * Maintains list of clients
+  * Beginning trun management
+    * server determines who will take the first turn randomly
+  * Manages disconnections
+    * Removes player from game data
+    * sends an announcmnet to other player
+    * If a player is still connected they become player X and wait for another player
 * Client.py
   * Able to accept up to two connections
     * Correcly drops connection greater than 2.